isomerpages/moe-xinminsec/_our-curriculum/Signature Programmes/Xinmin Academy of Leaders.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Xinmin%20Academy%20of%20Leaders/x_a_l_4c.jpg">
 </div>
-<p>Xinmin Student Council are the caring responsible and adaptable leaders
+<p>The Xinmin Student Council consists of the caring responsible and adaptable
-determined to serve the school and the community.
+leaders determined to serve the school and the community.
 The Council consists of 4 sub-committees that best suit the passion of our leaders in Events and Initiatives, Welfare and Feedback, Mentoring and Public Relations.
 With a core motto to lead, listen and learn, the Xinmin Student Council